message/iata/BG.md

 - passengers between 12 and 18 without a negative COVID-19 PCR test, are subject to quarantine;
 - nationals of Greece, North Macedonia, Romania, Serbia and Turkey , with a document certifying admission to an education institution in Bulgaria;
 - merchant seamen.
 5. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V; or
+Vaccines accepted are AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V; or
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a negative COVID-19 antigen test taken at most 48 hours before arrival; or
 - a COVID-19 recovery certificate issued at least 11 days and at most 180 days before arrival.